joelnitta/canopylife/data/README.txt

   - rhizome_dia: Diameter of rhizome at widest point (cm).
   - pinna_pairs: Number of pinnae pairs.
   - source: Source of data. "measurement" indicates data measured from specimen; other values indicate name of source of data.
 For full references see, Supporting Information in Nitta et al. (2020).
   - comments: Miscellaneous notes.
   - notes: Additional miscellaneous notes.
   - exclude: Should the measurement be excluded from analysis? "yes" if true, otherwise missing.

-Missing data codes: Missing data have no values (nothing entered between commas in the CSV file).
+Missing data codes: Missing coded as having no values (nothing entered between commas in the CSV file) or '?' or 'n/a'.

 Specialized formats or other abbreviations used: None.